immuni-app/immuni-documentation/Technology.md

 **Immuni.** The sum of all the parts underlying the exposure detection and notification system described in this document, including Mobile Clients, Backend Services, Healthcare Operators, and HIS.

-**Match.** The Mobile Client can determine whether an RPI which was stored locally after a Contact has been generated from a given TEK.
+**Match.** The Mobile Client can determine whether an RPI which was stored locally after an Exposure has been generated from a given TEK.
 When this is the case, for simplicity, we will say that 'the TEK Matches the RPI', 'the RPI Matches the TEK', 'there is a Match for the TEK', or we will use similar expressions.

 **Mobile Client.** See [Architecture](#architecture).